 You'll have noticed an indicator on the bottom-left corner of the Status bar.
 This indicator tells you in which context VS Code is running (local or remote).
 Click on the indicator to bring up a list of Remote extension commands.

-Choose the Remote-SSH: Connect to Host command and connect to the host by entering connection information for your VM in the following format: user@hostname.
+Choose the Remote-SSH: Connect to Host command and connect to the host by entering connection information for your VM in the following format: user@hostname

-The user is the username you set when adding the SSH public key to your VM.
-For the hostname, go back to the Azure portal and in the Overview pane of the VM we created, copy the Public IP address.
+, go back to the Azure portal and in the Overview pane of the VM we created, copy the Public IP address.

 Set the user and hostname in the connection information text box.